Rif: History

+Flag of the Republic of the Rif (1921–1926).

 The Rif has been inhabited by Berbers since prehistoric times.
 As early as the 11th century BC, the Phoenicians began to establish trading posts and then cities such as Tetouan, Rusadir (now Melilla) and (in the 5th century BC) Tingi (now Tangier).

 After the Third Punic War, the coast of North Africa came under the control of Rome, and the Rif became part of the Kingdom of Mauretania.
 When Mauretania was divided during the rule of Emperor Claudius, Tangier became the capital of Mauretania Tingitana.
 In the 5th century AD, Roman rule came to an end, and the region was later conquered and partly controlled by the Byzantine Empire.

 In 710, Salih I ibn Mansur founded the Emirate of Nekor in the Rif, and the Berbers started converting to Islam.
 By the 15th century, many Muslims who had converted to Christianity were expelled from Spain, and most of them settled in the western Rif and brought their culture with them, such as Andalusian music, and established the city of Chefchaouen.
 Afterwards the Rif was the site of numerous battles with Spain and Portugal.
 In 1415, Portugal invaded Ceuta, and in 1490 Spain conquered Melilla.

 The Hispano-Moroccan War broke out in 1859 in Tetouan, and Morocco was defeated.
 The Spanish-Moroccan conflicts continued in the 20th century, under the leadership of Abd el-Krim, the Berber guerrilla leader who proclaimed the Republic of the Rif in 1921.
 The Riffian Berbers won several victories over the Spanish in the Rif War in the 1920s before they were eventually defeated; the war saw extensive use of chemical weapons by Spanish forces.
 The Spanish region was decolonised and restored to Morocco by Spain in April 1956, a month after the French region gained its independence from France.
-Shortly afterward, a revolt broke out in the north against the Moroccan king by Riffian insurgents in 1958, but it was easily suppressed.
+Shortly afterward, the 1958 Rif riots broke out in the north, led by Riffian insurgents.
+The Moroccan government suppressed the uprising, an event that foreshadowed the broader state repression of the Years of Lead.